CloudLabsAI-Azure/Advanced-OpenAI-with-HR-Copilot/Instructions/getting-started-lab3.md

 7. If a **Welcome to Microsoft Azure** popup window appears, select **Maybe Later** to skip the tour.

-8. Now that you will see the Azure Portal Dashboard, click on **Resource groups** from the Navigate panel to see the resource groups.
+8. Now that you can see the Azure Portal dashboard, click on **Resource groups** from the Navigate panel.

    ![](../media/select-rg.png "Resource groups")